EliAlas11/nr1copilot/nr1-main/js_analysis.md

 # JavaScript Functionality and Site Workflow Analysis (Obsolete)

 This document is obsolete.
-The backend and all business logic have been fully migrated to Python using FastAPI.
-All video processing, job handling, and integrations are now implemented in Python, and the system is English-only and production-ready.
+All backend logic is now implemented in Python using FastAPI.
+For the current backend workflow, see the updated section below.

 ---